Andaukmoan/CHPC_Image_Analysis/README.md

 nano slurm-<jobID>.out
 ```

-There are output will be in a subfolder of the output path you gave named "counts".
+The output will be in a subfolder of the output path you gave named "counts".
 There will be two files that hold the raw output from cellprofiler for the whole data set.

-1. The cell counts from your analysis will be in your chosen output folder with a file name <date>_<time>_<pipeline>_all_images.csv.
+1. The cell counts from your analysis will be named <date>_<time>_<pipeline>_all_images.csv.

-2. The cell relationships for colony counts will be in your chosen output folder with a file name <data>_<time>_<pipeline>_object_relationships.csv.
+2. The cell relationships for colony counts will be named <data>_<time>_<pipeline>_object_relationships.csv.

 For example: